What Is a Paddle Raise? The Complete Fundraiser Guide

 -

 Collect payment.
 If using mobile pledging, payments are captured at registration or checkout.
 If using paper, follow up with invoices within 48 hours.
+See how to plan your charity auction for a complete event planning checklist that includes paddle raise timing and program sequencing.

 What software is best for paddle raises?